MatthewJin001/GPA-HEC/README.md

 ```

 ## Open Dataset
-The self-made datasets, JAKA (Normal), Wrinkled and Small, along with the public datasets, DENSE and KUKA, are uploaded in the ``dataset`` folder.
+The self-made datasets, JAKA (Normal), Wrinkled and Small, along with the public datasets, DENSE and KUKA, will be organized and uploaded to the ``dataset`` folder in the near feature.

 ![mainFig](https://github.com/MatthewJin001/GPA-HEC/blob/main/figure/2.png)